mccabete/fwiVis/README.md

 - Within your `/my-public-bucket/` path, run `git clone https://github.com/mccabete/fwiVis.git`
 - Then recreate the package dependencies with `conda env create -f fire_weather_vis/fwiVis.yml --prefix /path/to/directory` or `mamba env create -f fwiVis/fwiVis.yml --prefix /path/to/directory`.
   -  __Note:__ In MAAP, custom environments will be deleted.
 To create an environment that persists between sessions, replace `/path/to/directory` with a path within your home directory in MAAP, like `~/myenvs/`.
+This is recommended, becuase creating the environment initially takes a while.
 For more information on MAAP custom environments, see [this quickstart guide](https://docs.google.com/document/d/1YSE0PcZV7N7VwCEMcay0HYxsqauqsa9Zl-DiBq-d2mA/edit?usp=sharing), or the [MAAP documentation](https://docs.maap-project.org/en/latest/index.html).
 - Checkout the new env with `conda activate /path/to/directory`
 - Make sure that the python kernel interacts with the env by running  `python -m ipykernel install --user --name fwiVis --display-name "Python (fwiVis)"`, and swapping your notebook kernel to the one you just created.
 - Navigate to `/my-public-bucket/fwiVis/base-fwi-vis/` and run `pip install .`